 - Squinting or rubbing of eyes

 - Changes in behavior.
 If your child is doing something differently than he used to do, it could be a sign that he is experiencing a vision problem.
 For instance, he used to sit far away from the TV and is now sitting close.
 He used to be able to consistently catch a baseball and now he can’t.
-Or, she is having difficulty copying from the board to her paper, when she was able to do it before.
+Or, she is having difficulty at school copying from the board to her paper, when she was able to do it before.
 Depending upon your child’s age, he may be able to tell you if he’s having a difficult time seeing something.
 All of these signs can be red flags that your child might need glasses.
 Have your child’s pediatrician screen for a vision problem and then refer for a comprehensive eye exam if there is a problem.

 - A suspected developmental delay.
 If you suspect that your child isn’t developing in a way that you think she should, speak with your child’s doctor about it.
 He or she might recommend an eye exam to rule out a vision problem.
 If you feel that your child is having difficulty recognizing her colors or learning letters or numbers, discuss having a comprehensive eye examination with her primary doctor.

-- Eye Trauma: If your child suffers a traumatic injury involving the eye, you might want to go directly to the emergency room or an urgent care setting depending on the severity.
+- Eye trauma: If your child suffers a traumatic injury involving the eye, you might want to go directly to the emergency room or an urgent care setting depending on the severity.